anna y lin

 How

-This project was created with Daniel Wai, and with a lot of advice on EEG devices and how to read its data from Jason Snell.
+This project was created in collaboration with Daniel Wai, and with a lot of advice on EEG devices, as well as how to read its data from Jason Snell.

 The EEG cloud consists of two sets of LED lights suspended in the air.
 Each pair of lights is connected to one of the two Muse 2 (EEG sensing device) devices.
 Participants are invited in pairs to put on one of the Muse 2 devices, which will record their brain activity.
 The EEG data is sent to the Arduino paired with the LED lights via WiFi, and the LED lights reflect a different color based on the state of the participants' mind.